This site contains affiliate links to products, and we may receive a commission for purchases made through these links.

 If you want a high-quality mechanical gaming keyboard that also has Bluetooth, expect to pay even more than you would for a wired one.

-And remember that Bluetooth is still worked on, and new versions are coming out every few years, which means that your very expensive Bluetooth gaming keyboard may be outdated in just a few years.
+And remember that Bluetooth is still being worked on, and new versions are coming out every few years, which means that your very expensive Bluetooth gaming keyboard may be outdated in just a few years.

 Pros of Bluetooth Keyboards